luanpotter/shattered-wilds/docs/arcane.md

 ### Combined Spells

-These spells are actually a combination of two Basic Arcane Spell casts, and therefore by default require 4[[Action_Point | AP]] (a whole turn) and 2[[Focus_Point | FP]] to cast.
+These spells are actually a combination of two Fundamental Arcane Spell casts, and therefore by default require 4[[Action_Point | AP]] (a whole turn) and 2[[Focus_Point | FP]] to cast.
 Since they are cast together, for simplicity, the Caster can roll a single Spell Check against the hardest modifier between the two spells.

 #### Hurl Spikes [Special Attack]